-SOUTH CENTRAL REGION AWARD GUIDELINES (2017-2019)
+(SOUTH CENTRAL REGION AWARD GUIDELINES 2019-2021)

-PLEASE STUDY NGC Award requirements for 2017-2019 on the NGC website, gardenclub.org.
+PLEASE STUDY NGC Award requirements for 2019-2021 on the NGC website, gardenclub.org.
 SCR requirements may be found on the SCR website.

 - ELIGIBILITY: Only federated garden clubs, members of federated garden clubs, and groups of federated clubs in good standing are eligible to apply or sponsor applicants.